 An innovative mindset

 The team built a comprehensive digital twin of the Revolution and its systems using NX™ software for detailed computer-aided design (CAD) work and various Simcenter™ software tools, like Simcenter STAR-CCM+™ software and Simcenter 3D software for advanced engineering tasks.
 With the team’s innovative mindset, it isn’t surprising that InMotion was one of the first student teams to fully integrate Teamcenter® software into the process to leverage the right data from the digital thread of the Revolution.
-Teamcenter, NX and Simcenter are all part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Teamcenter, NX and Simcenter are all part of the Siemens Xcelerator business platform of software, hardware and services.
 With terabytes of data flying around, using Teamcenter helps the different student engineers focus on the data that matters while working on complex aspects of the digital twin simultaneously.
 Teamcenter plays a key role in streamlining the process by seamlessly linking advanced simulation, data management and testing processes in the digital thread.